BIGBEASTISHANK/bigbeastishank.com/src/blogPost/about me.md

 Around October 2021, I saw Bruce's **main** website and it was made on [Next Js](https://nextjs.org). heard about NextJS when I made my react website, but I ignored it because I didn't want to make a website and **I left coding** like 4-5 months ago.
 Suddenly, from somewhere, I started coding again in December.
 I started working on this website.
 This website is made on **Next Js** customised on **Chakra-Ui** and hosted on **Vercel**. **[Tanmay Sinha](https://github.com/tanmaysinha14)** helped me a lot in the design of this website.
 He is a **UI Desiginer**.
 \
 \
 I previously used to learn from **YouTube** (till my React website), but now I learn from **documentation** and **articles**.
 Youtube surely helps, but as we are teenagers, we just get distracted, so we skip the learning part from YouTube and just copy the codes.
-We call them[script kids](https://en.wikipedia.org/wiki/Script_kiddie), and I admit I was also a script kiddie, but I learned from my mistakes and switched to docs and articles.
+We call them [Script kiddie](https://en.wikipedia.org/wiki/Script_kiddie), and I admit I was also a script kiddie, but I learned from my mistakes and switched to docs and articles.
 In those, you learn more than just how to be a script kiddie.
 If coding is just your passion, then learn from YouTube (I did that for like 2.5 years), but if you want to make a career in programming, learn from **documentation** and **articles** and take help from **YouTube** when you get stuck in the middle or don't know where to go from that point.
 I still use YouTube to get a quick start on a new project, then I start reading docs.
 Directly reading docs is like diving into water without knowing how to swim.
 I hope you understand.

 ## Persons In my Journey